JKupzig/ModelExperiment/README.md

  - ggspatial (1.1.9) - CRAN
  - sf (1.0-14) - CRAN

 Please note that the libraries for spatial data sp and rgdal are outdated.
-There can be easily replaced by using the more modern variant `terra`.
+They can be easily replaced by using the library `terra`.
 However, as this work is partially done by a HPC using an older R version we've decided to stick to the outdated libraries for compatibility reason.

 The library WaterGAPLite is only used to load the GRDC data, so the download and installation is not mandatory to run the code.
-The function can easily be replaced by an own function for loading GRDC data.
+The function can be easily replaced by a self-written function for loading the GRDC files.

 ## Information of uploaded data
 This folder contains several files that are required to reproduce the findings published in Kupzig & Flörke (2025).
 Note that observed discharge, i.e., GRDC data, is not part of the repository as well as the background layer for displaying the landmass (shown in Figure 1).
 The code is written in a manner that it is still excecutable without showing the missing information.
-The missing informatioon are all open source and can be retrieved under the dollowing adresses:
+The missing information are all open source and can be retrieved under the dollowing adresses:
 - GRDC data: https://grdc.bafg.de/
 - landmass-borders: https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-land/

 **_cal_result_benchmarks_model_m%i_wetlStorage100.txt:_**

  This type of files contains for each of the 12 model versions different <u>evaluation metrics</u> for the calibration and validation period.
 The Following metrics are included:
  - Kling-Gupta Efficiency and its components (KGE, a, b, r; Gupta el al., 2009)
  - modified KGE (Kling et al., 2012)